Top five best mini blenders

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-A handy one-portion blending cup that converts into a travel mug, simple one-button operation, and a small worktop footprint - all these features make blenders like the Nutribullet a more attractive proposition than a traditional jug blender for those who just want a quick, easy smoothie on the go.
-Which is probably why they've been selling like hot cakes.
+A handy one-portion blending cup that converts into a travel mug, simple one-button operation, and a small worktop footprint.
+All these features make blenders like the Nutribullet a more attractive proposition than a traditional jug blender for those who want a quick, easy smoothie on the go.
+But which is best for you?

-While the Nutribullet arguably started the craze for mini blenders, there are now lots of competing models, from brands including Nutri Ninja, Morphy Richards, Phillips and Sage to choose from.
-Lucky for you, we've done the hard work of testing them all so we can bring you our verdict on which models are truly brilliant at blending.
+While the Nutribullet arguably started the craze for compact blenders, there are now lots of competing models, from brands including Nutri Ninja, Morphy Richards, Philips and Sage.
+Lucky for you, we've done the hard work of testing them all so we can bring you our verdict on which are truly brilliant at blending.

 Below we've rounded up five blenders that impressed in our rigorous lab tests, blitzing their way through tricky blends of frozen fruit, ginger and leafy greens with ease.
-All the models in the table excelled in our tough tests, with four earning our Best Buy blender recommendation and one budget option that - while not quite a Best Buy - will still make a great smoothie.
+Four earned our Best Buy blender recommendation and one budget option, while not quite a Best Buy, will still make a great smoothie.

 Only logged-in Which? members can view our top five recommendations in the table below.
 If you're not yet a member, try Which? for £1 to get instant access to all our reviews.